marklogic/flux/docs/import/import-files/parquet.md

 nav_order: 7
 ---

-NT can import Parquet files, with each row being written as a document in MarkLogic.
+Flux can import Parquet files, with each row being written as a document in MarkLogic.

 ## Table of contents
 {: .no_toc .text-delta }